fnery/mtools/README.md

 External code
 -------------

 Some of the functions in the above list use code written by others, which I typically get from [MATLAB's File Exchange](mathworks.com/matlabcentral/fileexchange/) or other GitHub repositories.
 For simplicity, copies of such code are incorporated in this repository (`ext` folder), each function in its specific subdirectory.
 Attribution and licenses are included whenever possible.
-A summary of the external code is as follows included in this repository is as follows:
+A summary of the external code included in this repository is as follows:

 ### External code index